alan-turing-institute/i_newspaper_rods/README.md

 * Apache Spark.
 * Python 2.7.
 * iCommands.
-Iif you're on Mac OS X, install Kanki, see below.
+If you're on Mac OS X, install Kanki, see below.

 **Installing iRODS iCommands locally on Mac OS X Sierra**

 While it looks like you can install iCommands with `brew install irods`, in actual fact that version is too old to be usable with UCL's iRODS system.

 You need to install [Kanki](https://github.com/ilarik/kanki-irodsclient).

 You have to install the most recent version (not the stable one) to work with the newer version of Mac OS X.

 While it is hidden in the documentation, remember the following steps:

 * Create `~/.irods/irods_environment.json` with the following contents (this combines both the instructions for UCL and Kanki).

 ```json
 {